Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

-# Adversarial_Examples_Results_Reproduction.
+# Adversarial Examples Results Reproduction.
-Results reproduction of the ECGAdv paper.
+Results reproduction of the Type I attack as given in ECGAdv (paper)[https://arxiv.org/abs/1901.03808].

 ### Setting up a virtual environment for running the experiments
 The dependency versions for the project are: